Chalais conspiracy: The plot unravels

 The conspirators hatched a plot to assassinate Richelieu at Fleury-en-Bière, at his home, while Gaston was visiting him.
-During a feigned dispute between Gaston’s gentlemen, Chalais was to assassinate Richelieu with his sword.
-However Chalais confided in his uncle, who ordered him to confess the whole affair to the king and the cardinal.
+During a feigned dispute between Gaston's gentlemen, Chalais was to assassinate Richelieu with his sword.
+However, Chalais confided in his uncle, who ordered him to confess the whole affair to the king and the cardinal.
 Richelieu acted to ensure the plot could not succeed.
 Instead of receiving Gaston at his house, Richelieu moved out so the prince had the entire place at his disposal.
-He then asked Chalais to spy on the conspiracy, and began moving against Gaston’s supporters.
+He then asked Chalais to spy on the conspiracy, and began moving against Gaston's supporters.

 The Keeper of the Seals, Chancellor d'Aligre, who was close to Gaston, was forced to resign, and was replaced by Michel de Marillac.
 Gaston himself was harshly reprimanded, and on 31 May he was obliged to sign a document attesting to his loyalty and obedience to the king and his mother Marie de Medicis; on the same day, the Prince of Condé abandoned the conspiracy.
-On June 13, 1626 In Blois, the Vendôme brothers were arrested and imprisoned first at Amboise, then at the Château de Vincennes.
+On 13 June 1626, in Blois, the Vendôme brothers were arrested and imprisoned first at Amboise, then at the Château de Vincennes.
 Gaston, reconciled with his brother, accepted the idea of marriage.

 Despite these moves the plot did not entirely run out of steam, and Chalais, still acting as a double agent, became increasingly involved.
 There was talk of having Gaston leave secretly for Metz.
-Chalais contacted first the Marquis de La Valette, governor of the city, then the governor’s father, the Duke of Épernon.
-This time Chalais’ uncle warned Richelieu of his nephew's sympathies directly.
+Chalais contacted first the Marquis de La Valette, governor of the city, then the governor's father, the Duke of Épernon.
+This time Chalais' uncle warned Richelieu of his nephew's sympathies directly.
 Gaston was hauled in before the king, Richelieu, the queen mother and the new Keeper of the Seals Marillac, and confessed to the whole affair, implicating his former accomplices.